Jim Clancey MBACP (Accred)

 I am a BACP Accredited Counsellor/ Psychotherapist and began my professional training in 1997.
 In 1998 I moved to Somerset and have lived here ever since.
 In 2002 I completed my initial counselling training and then worked for several years in the field of addiction.
 In 2010 I trained as a Gestalt Psychotherapist with CHPC in Devon.
 During my career I have worked in a variety of settings including further education, residential treatment for addiction, private practice, street agencies and drop in centres.

 I have had many years’ experience of providing individual counselling and as a group facilitator, as well as training and delivering educational workshops and lectures.
 In my last employment I also represented the counselling department in the organisation’s clinical and integrated governance meetings.
 Having mentored and supported students in their university placements, I was motivated to begin training as a counselling supervisor with CSTD.
-I am currently providing supervision to Counselling students in placement within a residential rehabilitation centre for addiction in Weston- Super- Mare.
-I will complete my Diploma in Supervision in 2017.
+I am currently providing supervision to professional practitioners and Counselling students

 Throughout my career I have worked with a diverse range of clients, many with complex needs.
 Being an Accredited Member of the BACP I subscribe to their ethical framework and code of practice.